 Advanced Career Teachers Share Invaluable Insights From the Classroom

-“I believe the Aerospace Engineering curriculum is helping students to learn and to think like engineers,” says Bill Vivian who teachers the Advanced Career (AC) Aerospace Engineering curriculum at Sun Valley High School in Charlotte, North Carolina.
+“I believe the Aerospace Engineering curriculum is helping students to learn and to think like engineers,” says Bill Vivian, who teaches the Advanced Career Aerospace Engineering curriculum at Sun Valley High School in Charlotte, North Carolina.

 Kimberly Cortines, an AC Aerospace Engineering teacher at Oak Hill High School in Oak Hill, West Virginia, says, “The AC curriculum works well with all types of students … everyone is engaged, and everyone is getting technical skills and concepts that will help them in the future.”
 From Cortines’ perspective, schools typically don’t focus enough on building students’ 21st-century skills.
 Contrarily, through AC, her students have “learned to work collaboratively in teams … and have learned many skills that, even if they don’t go to college, will help them to make a career of choice.”

 Similar thoughts resonated with all the AC teachers I had the opportunity to interview for this article.
 Their insights can be beneficial to new AC teachers, school leaders interested in adopting AC programs, prospective students, parents, community and industry partners.

 AC Students See Purpose and Own Their Learning: Teachers Facilitate

 Common themes emerge among students and teachers in an AC classroom.
 Students begin to challenge themselves — even those who typically would not put in the effort — and see the relationships between their academic studies and what’s required in the workforce through the authentic team projects they produce in class.
 “Students see a future that they didn’t know existed,” adds Vivian.